*1976, Poland, lives and works in Krakow, Poland

 DISCO OFELIA AND ELEUTER HOUSE (AFTER JAROSŁAV IWASZKIEWICZ) / 2019 / installation

 BAKERS HOUSE ROBE AND CHATKA MALOLATKA / 2019 / installation

 all works courtesy of the artist and Simon Lee Gallery, London

-Having often addressed questions of feminism and cultural convention, Paola Orlowski revisits the work of Zofia Stryjeńska (1891-1976) exploring the visionary Polish artist’s notion of ballet as a “wreath of ceremonies,” and designing costumes after her 1918 painting series Bożki słowiańskie (Slavic deities).
+Having often addressed questions of feminism and cultural convention, Paola Orlowski revisits the work of Zofia Stryjeńska (1891–1976) exploring the visionary Polish artist’s notion of ballet as a “wreath of ceremonies,” and designing costumes after her 1918 painting series Bożki słowiańskie (Slavic deities).
 These surreal garments, with their enormous headdresses and their decorations of peacock feathers and wheat stalks, present fanciful figures from Slavic mythology and folklore: goddesses of mischief, prosperity, fate, spring, winter, and the skies, with “bodies of clay, hair of wheat or branches, thorns and thistle”.
 An original score by American artist Sergei Tcherepnin mixes cosmic sounds together with traditional Mazurkas, Polkas, and Oberkas, as well as “spiritual disco” and Val Gardena’s local musical tradition.
-Tcherepnin has decided to compose an electronic variation of the soundtrack: a new musical piece, an evolving sound of the Slavic Goddesses – an ethereal sites specific sonic landscape, played through loudspeakers from a distance, outdoors, so that it is heard as though from the atmosphere as the Slavic Goddess dance unfolds.
-Thus, a more visceral, physical and cosmic sensation is being generated.
+Tcherepnin has decided to compose an electronic variation, an ethereal, site-specific soundscape, played through loudspeakers, a music for the Slavic goddesses to move and dance to.